mklljj/stock_directional-prediction_powered_by_gcn/README.md

 ./predict_all_tickers.py==>load the models in ./tuned_gnn_models/ to run prediction 1 day ahead

-./tune_and_save_gnn.py==>my version of script to hyperparameters tune and feature engineer a new gcn model
+./tune_and_save_gnn.py==>my version of script to hyperparameters tune and feature engineer a new gcn model for 1 day ahead prediction

+./tune_and_save_gnn_5D_leakage_fixed.py==>my version of script to hyperparameters tune and feature engineer a new gcn model for 5 days ahead prediction